 My hope is that my two daughters (yes, I got remarried 30 years ago and had two daughters who now work with me) will never have to make the decisions I did when I was a young mother.
 That they will be surrounded by a “Village” of business professionals that support their life goals and that they will find it so foreign to even think that women used to struggle with such things.

 If you want to be part of this Village, contact us for information or a tour.
-Our 12,000 square foot space has 26 offices, 5 conference rooms, a video/media studio, flex desk and designated desk spaces, an attached workout room with showers, a KIDS PLAYROOM, mom’s nursing room, and most importantly for me…a nap/zen room!
+Our 12,000 square foot space has 26 offices, 5 conference rooms, a video and media studio, flex desk and designated desk spaces, an attached workout room with showers, a KIDS PLAYROOM, mom’s nursing room, and most importantly…a nap/zen room!